-- Provide staff with a framework to promote and safeguard the wellbeing of children and young people, and ensure that all staff understand and meet their statutory responsibilities; - Ensure consistent good practice across the school.
+- Provide staff with a framework to promote and safeguard the wellbeing of children and young people, and ensure that all staff understand and meet their statutory responsibilities. - Ensure consistent good practice across the school.

-The governing body/proprietor expects that all staff will have read and understand this child protection and safeguarding policy and their responsibility to implement it.
-Staff working directly with children must, as a minimum, have read and understand Part One of KCSiE and Annex B. Governors/the proprietor will ensure that they and senior leaders have read and understand Parts One and Two of KCSiE.
-The governing body/proprietor will ensure that those staff who do not work directly with children have read either Part One or Annex A of KCSiE together with Annex B. There may some staff whom the governing body/proprietor require they read additional sections.
+The governing body expects that all staff will have read and understand this child protection and safeguarding policy and their responsibility to implement it.
+Staff working directly with children must, as a minimum, have read and understand Part One of Keeping children safe in education - GOV.UK (www.gov.uk).
+Governors will ensure that they and senior leaders have read and understand Parts One and Two of KCSiE.
+The governing body will ensure that those staff who do not work directly with children have read either Part One or Annex A of KCSiE3 together with Annex B. There may some staff whom the governing body require they read additional sections4.

-The governing body/proprietor will ensure that arrangements are in place for all staff members to receive appropriate safeguarding and child protection training which is regularly updated.
-The governing body/proprietor will ensure that all governors and trustees receive appropriate safeguarding and child protection training (including online) at induction which is regularly updated.
+The governing body will ensure that arrangements are in place for all staff members to receive appropriate safeguarding and child protection training which is regularly updated.
+The governing body will ensure that all governors and trustees receive appropriate safeguarding and child protection training (including online) at induction which is regularly updated.

-Compliance with the policy will be monitored by the Headteacher, designated safeguarding lead (DSL) and named safeguarding governor/proprietor.
+Compliance with the policy will be monitored by the Headteacher, designated safeguarding lead (DSL) and named safeguarding governor.